-Neither the CRR nor the CRD IV defines the individual terms which jointly constitute the definition of a credit institution.
-Although, in practice, the definition of some of these components (e.g. "undertaking") hardly gives rise to discussion, for others the absence of a definition has led to differing interpretations across EU Member States as to which institutions are classified as credit institutions.
-To ensure consistency, guidance on the ECB's interpretation of certain key terms is provided below (without prejudice to national and EU legal requirements).
+Neither the CRR nor the CRD IV define the individual terms which jointly constitute the definition of credit institution.
+Although in practice, the definition of some of these components (e.g. "undertaking") hardly gives rise to discussion, for others, the absence of definitions has caused differing interpretations across EU Member States as to which institutions are classified as CRR credit institutions.
+To encourage harmonisation, guidance on these key terms is provided below, without prejudice to national law.

-8 The examination will take into account any applicable national legal requirements.
+The examination will take into account any applicable national law specificities.